Written by Medicover Team and Medically Reviewed by Dr Afshaan Shaik, Gynecologist

 - Vision Changes: Blurred vision, seeing spots, or other vision changes.

-- High Blood Pressure: Signs of high blood pressure, such as swelling, severe headache, and vision problems.
+- High Blood Pressure: Signs of high blood pressure include swelling, severe headache, and vision problems.

 - Frequent Migraines: Migraines that occur frequently and interfere with your daily life.

-Always consult your healthcare provider for personalized advice and treatment options to ensure a healthy and comfortable pregnancy.
+Always consult your healthcare provider for personalised advice and treatment options to ensure a healthy and comfortable pregnancy.

 Frequently Asked Questions